 Finally, what advice do you have for families looking at a holiday in Costa Rica?

 We travelled over the school summer holidays which is Costa Rica’s rainy season, however, don’t let that put you off, it’s quieter so avoiding crowds, special prices with hotels and activities during this time as its low season.
 It only rained for short periods which didn’t hinder us from doing the activities we had planned.
 The locals will tell you its the most beautiful time of year to travel with its lush green verdant landscape, and it’s true!

 Embrace the green season and you will have an amazing time experiencing the Pura Vida! 🙂

+Thanks for reading why Costa Rica is the perfect family holiday.
 If you think Costa Rica sounds perfect for your family adventure then get in touch with Debbie and the tailor-made team for a quote today.
 You can view our sample Costa Rican Adventure itinerary here, or if you want to add on another country, check out our Costa Rica and Panama Adventure.
 Both trips can be fully customised for your bespoke holiday!
 Tucan Travel also have a great range of group tours to Costa Rica for ages 18+.